Head Teacher's Welcome Message

 The children, staff and Governors of West Denton Primary School have discussed the Attitudes and Learner Profile we want to promote in both children and adults throughout our school community.

-Overall we have been graded as a ‘Good School with a Good Capacity to Improve.’
+Overall we have been graded as a ‘Good School’ with ‘Leadership and Management’ evaluated as ‘Outstanding’.

-So congratulations and thank you all for your positive and much-appreciated support to our school community.
+So congratulations and thank you all for your positive and much-appreciated support for the WDPS community.